bbatsov/batsov.com/_posts/2012-12-09-from-linux-to-osx-meet-your-new-apps.markdown

 ### FTP

 [Filezilla](http://filezilla-project.org/download.php?type=client) is
-extremely popular under Linux and has a native OSX version as well.
-[Cyberduck](http://cyberduck.ch/) seems to be the top choice of OSX users.
+extremely popular under Linux and has a native OS X version as well.
+[Cyberduck](http://cyberduck.ch/) seems to be the top choice of OS X users.

 ### Bittorrent

-There are plenty of great Bittorrent clients on Linux - Deluge, KTorrent, Transmission, etc. Transmission is the only with an OSX port and it seems that it's also the only popular OSX torrent client.
+There are plenty of great Bittorrent clients on Linux - Deluge, KTorrent, Transmission, etc. Transmission is the only with an OS X port and it seems that it's also the only popular OS X torrent client.

 ## Package Management

-OSX has no official package managent tool but it has plenty of unofficial ones.
+OS X has no official package managent tool but it has plenty of unofficial ones.
 Currently [homebrew](http://mxcl.github.com/homebrew/) seems to be the most popular option.
 Its package selection is quite vast and I've rarely